Sorry, but this is only available to Google employees at the moment. Make sure you've joined the chromeos-team group.

 Local patches (-p) to branches are not yet supported.

 3e.
-To create an official release using tryjobs from a branch:
+To create an official release with a trybot.

 5. Optionally download the archived artifacts that the trybot uploaded by clicking on the link in the result email.